Catalysing change from the ground up: the HOW matters

-At the Australian Council For International Development (ACFID) National Conference, CBM brought together an international panel to talk about ‘Catalysing change from the ground up: the HOW matters’.
+At the Australian Council For International Development (ACFID) National Conference in 2019, CBM brought together an international panel to talk about ‘Catalysing change from the ground up: the HOW matters’.
 Drawing from years of professional and personal experiences the panel discussed one of the most useful approaches for modern development effort in Community Based Inclusive Development (CBID).

 In today’s society people with disabilities can no longer be seen as the passive recipients of charity based interventions.